RedSwan5 Redesigns (and Realigns) OnLabor.org

 The redesign process starts with 3 simple questions:

 - Is the audience we have today the one we want?

 - Will there be any changes to the content (the service) we provide?

 - How should the brand experience change to reflect the value?

-For Onlabor.org a better brand experience meant a more sophisticated look and feel and a navigation/categorization that reflected areas of expertise that would allow each audience to quickly connect, find, and engage with content relevant to them.
+For Onlabor.org a better brand experience meant a more sophisticated look and feel and navigation/categorization that reflected areas of expertise that would allow each audience to quickly find and engage with content relevant to them.
 We also made a decision to keep the content publishing operations the same so that all contributors would be able to continue without retraining.
-(Note: Another audience often overlooked is the contributors themselves)
+(Note: Another audience often overlooked is the contributors themselves.)

 The new OnLabor.org has a lot less interference.
 It stayed true to its brand value and made it easier for followers to engage with the rich content.
 More importantly, it went through the tough exercise of evaluating and re-categorizing content to show how deeply they cover issues related to labor.
 In terms of effort, the redesign was likely more work than the original launch because it required deep, strategic thinking on how the brand experience and brand value were interrelated.
 The brand is set to continue to grow, confident it’s on the right course.